Guest Post by: Bonny Harper

 If I could pick one thing that I’m not really happy about with Blogmutt, it would be the payment method.
 It really could be worse, but I’m an instant gratification kind of person, plus I often need money fairly frequently even if it’s in small amounts.
 Still, it’s not a deal breaker.

 You are paid $8 for each post you sell as soon as it’s taken by the customer.
 Since there aren’t any hard and fast rules about word count aside from the fact that it should be around 350 words, this can wind up being a pretty decent amount of money compared to some other places.
-The drawback is that you can’t actually get the money in your hands right away.

 - No editors to deal with and the customers aren’t usually too picky.
 Nine times out of ten, they will take your post when it’s your turn, if not before.